-By looking at the narrowband jamming case, we notice that in the real-world experiment, the Wi-Fi throughput achieves between 5 and 6 Mbit/s when there is no jammer (Figure 20a).
+By looking at the narrowband jamming case, we notice that in the real-world experiment, the Wi-Fi throughput achieves between 5 and 6 Mbit/s when there is no jammer (Figure 24a).
 Once the jammer starts (at second 20), we notice a rapid decrease in the throughput (i.e., between 37% and 43% decrease).
-The wideband jammer (Figure 20b), instead, has a more severe impact on the Wi-Fi throughput, causing a performance drop between 94% and 96% (with the throughput achieving values between 220 and 290 kbit/s).
+The wideband jammer (Figure 24b), instead, has a more severe impact on the Wi-Fi throughput, causing a performance drop between 94% and 96% (with the throughput achieving values between 220 and 290 kbit/s).
 In both narrowband and wideband cases, we notice that the behavior obtained in the DT is consistent with that of the real-world scenario.
-Analogous trends can be seen for the SINR of both signal types, where the narrowband jammer causes an SINR decrease of approximately 20 dB (i.e., $\sim$ 77% decrease), while the wideband jammer of approximately 25 dB (i.e., $\sim$ 92% decrease) in the real-world scenario.
-Similarly to the previous case, results are consistent with those obtained in the DT.
+Analogous trends can be seen for the SINR of both signal types, where the narrowband jammer causes an SINR decrease of approximately 20 dB (i.e., $\sim\!\!77\%$ decrease), while the wideband jammer of approximately 25 dB (i.e., $\sim\!\!92\%$ decrease) in the real-world scenario.
+Similarly to the previous case, results are consistent with those of the DT.

-Fig. 20: Throughput and SINR results on the Arena and Colosseum testbeds of the jamming experiments for the narrowband and wideband use cases.
+Fig. 24: Throughput and SINR results on the Arena and Colosseum testbeds of the jamming experiments for the narrowband and wideband use cases.
 The spectrogram is shown for both forms of jamming, showing the wideband and narrowband signals over a channel.

-Now, we evaluate the impact that a mobile jammer (node 41 in Figure 19) moving at pedestrian speed has on the Wi-Fi throughput.
+Mobile Jamming.
+Now, we evaluate the impact that a narrowband and wideband mobile jammer (node 41 in Figure 23) moving at pedestrian speed has on the Wi-Fi throughput.
 Wi-Fi nodes are located as in the previous case, i.e., nodes 8 and 9 in the figure.
-Results are shown in Figure 21.
-As expected, the impact of the jamming signal on the Wi-Fi throughput varies as the jammer moves closer/farther from the Wi-Fi receiver.
-Specifically, as the jammer gets closer to the Wi-Fi nodes (i.e., seconds 5 to 30), we observe a $\sim\!90\%$ decrease in the Wi-Fi throughput in both real-world and DT scenarios (see Figure 21).
-A similar decrease can be observed in the SINR as well, where we notice a clear drop in both the over-the-air Arena case and the DT following a lookalike trend.
+Results are shown in Figure 25.
+As expected, the impact of the jamming signal on the Wi-Fi throughput varies as the jammer moves closer or farther from the Wi-Fi receiver, and it also depends on the type of jamming, i.e., narrowband vs. wideband.
+Specifically, as the jammer gets closer to the Wi-Fi nodes (i.e., seconds 5 to 30) in the narrowband case, we observe a \sim 90% decrease in the Wi-Fi throughput in both real-world and DT scenarios (see Figure 25a).
+A comparable decrease can be observed in the SINR as well, where we notice a clear drop in both the over-the-air Arena case and the DT of about ~65% in a lookalike trend.
+Following a similar pattern, in the wideband case, we observe a more pronounced drop as the jammer approaches (i.e., seconds 5 to 30), reaching peaks near 100% drops in throughput and SINR in the closest locations with the nodes at around second 15.

-Fig. 21: Impact of a moving jammer on the throughput and SINR of Wi-Fi nodes on Arena and Colosseum testbeds.
+Fig. 25: Impact of a moving jammer for narrowband (a) and wideband (b) use cases on the throughput and SINR of Wi-Fi nodes on Arena and Colosseum testbed.